-And in case you’re wondering, alcohol is burned immediately because the body has no way to store it, so it’s never directly stored as fat.
-It does, however, shut down fat burning in a similar manner to carbs, which means that while alcohol is in your system you’re going to store almost all of the fat you eat.
+And in case you’re wondering, alcohol is burned immediately because the body has no way to store it, and is thus never stored as fat body fat.
+It does, however, shut down fat burning in a similar manner to carbs, which means that while alcohol is in your system, you’re going to store almost all of the fat you eat as body fat.

-Research shows that some people will spontaneously and subconsciously move more throughout the day when they overeat, and that this can add up to about a 700-calorie increase in energy expenditure.
+Research shows some people will spontaneously and subconsciously move more throughout the day when they overeat, and this increase in activity can help them burn up to 700 additional calories per day.

-That is, if people are fed 1,000 calories more per day than they need, some will burn off about three quarters of that just by fidgeting, tapping their legs, and moving around more throughout the day.
+That is, if people are fed 1,000 calories more per day than they need to maintain their weight, some will burn off about three-quarters of that just by fidgeting, tapping their legs, and moving around more throughout the day.